 Like the ‘Runner’, Sanjeeb was clearly not a Bengali.
 Anti-pedestrianist Bengali popular culture found its martyrs where it could.

 But Bengalis did walk in their thousands in 1971, when the Pakistani army launched a ruthless attack against unarmed civilians in the eastern half of their own nation, mostly populated by Bengali-speaking Muslims.
 Up to three million might have died, several hundred thousand were raped.
 Eventually a new nation called Bangladesh was born.
 But in the nine months that the genocide raged, ten million Bengalis staggered across the 4000 km border between India and what was then East Pakistan – mostly into the frontier towns on the outskirts of Kolkata.
 Images of line upon line of dispossessed men, women and children, dragging frail bodies on bare-feet, filled the media.
 They say it was the largest single displacement of people since the Second World War.
-For once, Bengalis had walked, and in record-breaking numbers.
+For once, Bengalis had walked, and in heart-breaking numbers.

 The majority of those navigating long distances on foot are still the wretched of the earth: Rohingyas walking into Bangladesh, migrants from war-ravaged Middle East crossing the Balkans on foot, desperately seeking a place to call home.
 In a world where so many must walk for so long under such duress, it is a rare privilege to have never walked in despair and so to be able to recognise walking as a right and pleasure rather than punishment, to walk when and where you want, to strike out on your own.
 Such a privilege, it is almost a miracle!